-Reasonable means shall be provided to prevent a nuisance occurring due to dust from areas under construction.
+The contractor shall provide reasonable means to prevent a nuisance occurring due to dust from areas under construction.
 Such means shall include watering and sweeping, and in cases of extreme nuisance, light oiling of the affected surface.

 C1.05 ENCROACHMENT PERMITS